yasammez/nachricht/README.md

 )
 ```

+For an explanation of the binary format of this example, check out the
-Note that, in contrast to JSON, a single named field without an enclosing container is possible: `key = "value"` is
+[rustdoc](https://docs.rs/nachricht-serde/0.1.0/nachricht-serde/index.html) of nachricht-serde.
+Note that, in contrast
+to JSON, a single named field without an enclosing container is possible: `key = "value"` is valid.
-valid.

 ## Prior Art and when to use it